LopsemPyier/OCamlDownloader/README.md

  ./change_wincaml_ocaml_version_to_maccaml_one.sh
  ```

- The `cleash.sh` script is mostly for testing purposes so only run it if you know what you are doing.
+ The `clean.sh` script is mostly for testing purposes so only run it if you know what you are doing.